Oregon Sports Betting – Bet On Sports Legally In OR

 Is Sports Betting Legal In Oregon?

 Yes.
 Oregon is one of the sports betting states that can legally offer betting lines to its residents through the state lottery system.
-Mobile sports betting options are going to be launched before the 2019 NFL season with retail options coming soon after.
+Mobile sports betting options were launched before the 2019 NFL season.

 In addition, Oregon residents can legally bet on sports through online sportsbooks operating outside of the United States.
 There are no state laws or federal laws that prohibit OR sports fans from enjoying offshore sports betting options at destinations that are operating legally within the industry.